Briix/JSXComment-Sublime-Plugin/README.md

+The [babel-sublime plugin](https://github.com/babel/babel-sublime) has this comment style built in and is most likely what you want, but if you for some reason only want the commenting style, feel free to use this plugin.

 JSX Comment plugin for Sublime Text
 ===================================
 This very very simple plugin adds JSX comment functionality for Sublime Text through a custom keyboard shortcut.